University Cardiovascular Center

 General Cardiology Consultations

-The consultation is where your cardiologist gathers all the information that is required for a diagnosis.
-During this appointment your cardiologist will evaluate your past medical history, your family history, your lifestyle (eating habits, smoking, alcohol use, how active you are, etc.) and discuss any cardiac issues you may be experiencing.
-Once your history is obtained, your cardiologist will perform a comprehensive physical examination.
-Your examination may also include ancillary tests such as chest x-rays, EKGs, laboratory tests, stress tests, nuclear stress tests, echocardiograms or CT scanning of the heart.
+During your consultation, your cardiologist gathers all the information that is required for a diagnosis, evaluating your medical history, your family history, your lifestyle (eating habits, smoking, alcohol use, activity level, etc.) and discussing any cardiac issues you may be experiencing.
+Once your history is obtained, your cardiologist will perform a comprehensive physical examination, which typically includes ancillary tests such as chest x-rays, EKGs, laboratory tests, stress tests, nuclear stress tests, echocardiograms and/or CT scanning of the heart.

-Is a continuous EKG for 24 hours.
-Having a 24 hour EKG allows the cardiologist to correlate symptoms of dizziness, palpitations or blackouts and is much more likely to detect an abnormal heart rhythm than an EKG that lasts less than a minute.
+Holter Monitoring is a continuous EKG for 24 hours.
+Having a 24-hour EKG allows the cardiologist to correlate symptoms of dizziness, palpitations or blackouts and is much more likely to detect an abnormal heart rhythm than can EKG that lasts less than a minute.

-Is also known as an Echo and is a sonogram of the heart.
+Echocardiography, also known as an Echo, is a sonogram of the heart.
 An Echocardiogram uses sound waves to create a picture of the heart, is more detailed than a standard x-ray image and does not expose you to radiation.

-Is an ultrasound that uses high frequency sound waves to create a picture of the insides of your carotid arteries.
+Carotid Ultrasound uses high-frequency sound waves to create a picture of the insides of your carotid arteries.
 There is a carotid artery on either side of your neck that divides into internal and external carotid arteries.
-The internal carotid artery supplies oxygen-rich blood to your brain.
-The external carotid artery supplies oxygen-rich blood to your face, scalp, and neck.
+The internal carotid artery supplies oxygen-rich blood to your brain while the external carotid artery supplies oxygen-rich blood to your face, scalp, and neck.

 Noninvasive Peripheral Arterial Evaluations

-The ABI (Ankle Brachial Index) is a simple and accurate noninvasive test for the screening and diagnosis of PAD (peripheral arterial disease).
+The ABI (Ankle Brachial Index) is a simple and accurate noninvasive test for the screening and diagnosis of PAD (Peripheral Arterial Disease), a common circulatory problem in which narrowed arteries reduce blood flow to your limbs.
 An ABI is performed by measuring blood pressure at a single level.
-Arterial pressures in the lower extremities at the ankle and toes are compared to the pressures measured in the arms creating a ratio.
-This ratio is used as an indicator for PAD.
-PAD is a common circulatory problem in which narrowed arteries reduce blood flow to your limbs.
+Arterial pressures in the lower extremities at the ankle and toes are compared to the pressures measured in the arms.
+This ratio between the two is used as an indicator for PAD.

-Is used to determine the amount of stress your heart can handle before developing an abnormal rhythm or evidence of ischemia (not enough blood flow to the heart muscle).
+A Stress Test is used to determine the amount of stress your heart can handle before developing an abnormal rhythm or evidence of ischemia (insufficient blood flow to the heart muscle).
 We conduct the exercise stress test by using a treadmill (this is the most common form of stress test).

-Is a test that uses ultrasound imaging to view how well your heart muscle is working to pump blood to your body.
-It is mainly used to detect a decrease in blood flow to the heart from narrowing in the coronary arteries.
+Stress Echocardiography uses ultrasound imaging to view how well your heart muscle pumps blood throughout your body.
+It is mainly used to detect a decrease in blood flow to the heart due to a narrowing of the coronary arteries.

 Women’s Heart Health

 Women’s heart disease has different symptoms than those a man might experience.
-These symptoms can include, but are not limited to:
+They include, but are not limited to:

 - Breaking out in a cold sweat, nausea or lightheadedness